efeone/frappe_meta_integration/README.md

 ### Prerequisites:

 - Meta for Developers Account
-- WhatsApp configured there in Meta Developer Account
+- WhatsApp configured in the Meta Developer Account
 - Verified Business on Meta
-- Verified Whats App Number and Permanent Token
+- Verified WhatsApp Number and a Permanent Token

 ---